 SBOMs help organizations understand:

-• software supply chain exposure
+- What software supply chain dependencies exist?

 CBOMs specifically focus on cryptographic dependencies and cryptographic governance.